-The Revolving Credit Facility is collateralized by substantially all our property, other than intellectual property.
-The interest rate on outstanding loans under the Revolving Credit Facility is the greater of (i) prime rate plus 0.50% or (ii) 5.25%.
-Interest on any outstanding loans is due and payable monthly and the principal balance is due at maturity, though loans can be prepaid at any time without penalty.
+The interest rate on advances made under the Revolving Credit Facility is the greater of (i) prime rate plus 0.50% or (ii) 5.25%.
+Interest on any outstanding advance is due and payable monthly and the principal balance is due at maturity, though loans can be prepaid at any time without penalty.
 Fees for the Revolving Credit Facility include an annual commitment fee of \$112,500 and a quarterly unused line fee based on the Borrowing Base.
-Effective April 21, 2020, the Revolving Credit Facility was amended to extend the maturity date to August 2, 2022.
+Total availability under the Revolving Credit Facility as of September 30, 2021 was \$10.3 million.
+There were no borrowings outstanding under the Revolving Credit Facility at September 30, 2021.